Loading...

 Drink Water Before Your Meal

-Having a glass of water before eating can help with feeling full and may also aid in digestion, potentially mitigating spikes.
+Having a glass of water before eating can help with digestion and may aid in controlling glucose levels.

 healthspan-mbl